cjen07/deque_permutation/README.md

 * deque5: a single case debug version of deque4, currently a counterexample when n = 8

 ### subgoal
-* give a thorough and formal description of the algorithm in deque3
+* give a thorough and formal description of the algorithm in deque4
-* demonstate the problem of deque3
+* demonstate the unsolved subproblem of deque4
 * and propose a possilbe solution

 ### goal